Borobudur: The three temples

-Approximately 40 km northwest of Yogyakarta and 86 km west of Surakarta, Borobudur is located in an elevated area between twin volcanoes, Sundoro-Sumbing and Merbabu-Merapi, and two rivers, the Progo and the Elo.
+Approximately 40 km northwest of Yogyakarta and 86 km west of Surakarta.
+It is also located in an elevated area between twin volcanoes, Sindoro-Sumbing and Merbabu-Merapi, and two rivers, the Progo and the Elo.
 According to local myth, the area known as Kedu Plain is a Javanese "sacred" place and has been dubbed "the garden of Java" due to its high agricultural fertility.

 During the restoration in the early 20th century, Theodoor van Erp discovered that three Buddhist temples in the region, Borobudur, Pawon and Mendut, are positioned along a straight line.
 A ritual relationship between the three temples must have existed, although the exact ritual process is unknown.

 Ancient lake hypothesis

 Speculation about a surrounding lake's existence was the subject of intense discussion among archaeologists in the 20th century, and while the idea was explored, experts concluded that a lake was not present or never surrounded the temple.
 Advancing the lake hypothesis in 1931, Dutch painter W.O.J.
 Nieuwenkamp thought Borobudur represented a lotus flower floating on a lake in what is now the Kedu Plain.
-In 2004, others claimed that Borobudur was built above the floor of a dried-out paleolake.
 Examining samples from excavations in 1974 and 1977, Ganapathi Thanikaimoni could not find any pollen or spores that would indicate vegetation endemic to a water environment; Jacques Dumarçay published this work in 1977, as did Thanikaimoni in 1983.
 Caesar Voûte and J.J.
 Nossin made field studies in 1985–86 that confirmed the absence of a lake around Borobudur when it was built.

+In 2004, Murwanto et al stated again that Borobudur was built above the floor of a dried-out paleolake.
+Subsequent research in 2015 indicated that the lake existed from the Late Pleistocene to the Late Holocene and gradually disappearing due to volcanic and tectonic activity.
+Aquatic plant pollen, such as Nuphar and Nymphaea was also identified within local black clay deposits.
+In 2023, a study confirmed the existence of the lakebed by identifying an alluvial deposit located between 50 and 525 meters below the surface of the Kedu Plain..